 The immune system becomes activated when your body recognises a foreign body for example, plant pollen.
-This can trigger inflammation and persistent, ongoing inflammation (even when not threatened by an invading microbe) can result in major diseases such as cancer, heart disease, diabetes, arthritis, depression, and Alzheimer’s.
-Switching to a healthy, wholefood diet that helps combat inflammation may support the symptoms of or even prevent the onset of some lifestyle diseases.
+This can trigger inflammation and persistent, ongoing inflammation (even when not threatened by an invading microbe) can be a driver in major diseases such as cancer, heart disease, diabetes, arthritis, depression, and Alzheimer’s.
+A diet rich in real foods that helps combat inflammation may reduce the symptoms of or even prevent the onset of some lifestyle diseases.

-At Combe Grove, we are pleased to support your health and wellness goals by serving nutritious home-cooked food made from produce directly from our own market garden and ingredients from a selected range of local suppliers.
-Our members café will open later this year, serving soups, salads and refreshments to takeaway or enjoy in the fresh air of the estate.
-In the meantime our friends at Bath based clinic At The Core are offering free consultations and 20% off MBST treatments to help with the symptoms of arthritis.
+At Combe Grove, we are pleased to support your health and wellness goals by serving nutritious freshly cooked real food made from produce directly from our own market garden and ingredients from a selected range of local suppliers.
+Our members CAFF serves soups, salads and refreshments to take away or enjoy in the fresh air of the estate.
 We look forward to welcoming you to join us on your journey to wellness at The Club at Combe Grove.